exploratory-io/book/wrangling/mutate.md

 1. Click the "Create New Column" radio button.
 2. Type in the name of new column in "New Column Name" field.
-3. Type in the R expression in "Calculation" field.
+3. Type in the R Calculation in "Calculation" field.
 4. Click "Run" to run the calculation and create the new column.

 ## Overwrite Existing Column with New Calculation